Perugolate/gal_dev/annotation.md

 for i in ur.min1renormdiag.sp3.*.fasta.sh; do sbatch $i; done
 ```

-Note, the above only covers chunks 1-11 as there are running jobs - will need to do this for the rest of the running jobs (12-19) as they time out.
-Also ...sp2.00... failed almost immediately for unknown reasons.
-Re-submitted it with longer time.
+Note, the above only covers chunks 1-19 - 00 failed node failed early on and is running separately.

 # refseq annotation